 If you think the grant amount is too low, you should check how much you’ll get or contact your tax agent or adviser for help.

-If you still think the grant amount is too low, you can ask HMRC to review your grant amount.
+If you still think the grant amount is too low, you can contact HMRC.
 You or your agent will need: